What is a CSS Selector

 5}

-locates the first letter of the selected elements.
-Notice that pseudo-element selectors start with two colons (::
+.cap-drop locates the elements under the class cap-drop, and then ::first-letter locates the first letter of the selected elements.
+Notice that pseudo-element selectors start with two colons (::).
+This saves you the trouble of isolating the first letter with a <span> element.

 There are other pseudo-element selectors available in CSS.
 Please visit the linked page for details.